 In 2016 she received the Philip Leverhulme Prize for contributions to Geography.
-In 2013 she received a United Nations Award for Lighthouse Activities that contribute to fight climate change with a focus on the urban poor.
+In 2013 she received a United Nations Award for Lighthouse Activities that contribute to fighting climate change with a focus on the urban poor.
+She is a lead chapter author for the Intergovernmental Panel on Climate Change and has also contributed chapters for UN-Habitat’s 2016 and 2020 World Cities Reports.
+She serves as associated editor for the journals Territory, Politics, Governance and Landscape Research.

 Vanesa’s research focuses on the governance of global environmental change in the urbanization age.
 She focuses on three interrelated themes: 1) the governance of climate change in urban areas; 2) urbanization and the dynamics of energy transitions; and 3) barriers to the implementation of climate change action.